 Claiming GST credits in the wrong period.

-If you are registered for GST on a cash basis you need to claim GST credits in the period in which they were paid.
+If you are registered for GST on a cash basis, we recommend you claim GST credits in the period in which the associated expense was paid.
+However, you are not obliged to as you have four years to claim credits.